Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Theoretical Characterization of Optimal Source Weights and Transfer Quantities

 where

-Here, $t$ is a scalar ; $J({\underline{\theta}}_0) \in \mathbb{R}^{d \times d}$ denotes the Fisher information matrix evaluated at ${\underline{\theta}}_0$, and $({\underline{\theta}}_1 - {\underline{\theta}}_0) \in \mathbb{R}^d$ is the coordinate-wise difference between the two parameter vectors.
+Here, $t$ is a scalar, $J({\underline{\theta}}_0) \in \mathbb{R}^{d \times d}$ denotes the Fisher information matrix evaluated at ${\underline{\theta}}_0$, and $({\underline{\theta}}_1 - {\underline{\theta}}_0) \in \mathbb{R}^d$ is the coordinate-wise difference between the two parameter vectors.
 Finally, the \textbf{optimal transfer quantity} is the same form as \eqref{optimal_quantity_singlesource} and the \textbf{optimal transfer weight} $w_1^*$ is the same form as \eqref{optimal_weight_singlesource}. \end{proposition}

 Compared with Theorem \ref{thm:one_source}, Proposition \ref{prop:highdimension} retains an analogous structural form in its mathematical expression.
 This structural resemblance enables us to follow a conceptually similar analytical route to determine the corresponding optimal quantity of knowledge transfer.
 It is worth emphasizing that the appearance of the Fisher information matrix $J$ in the $t$-term is a direct consequence of the theoretical derivation, rather than a modeling choice or an explicitly imposed mechanism.
 The resulting expression admits a clear interpretation: the Fisher information matrix implicitly induces a dimension-weighted aggregation over parameter directions, where the contribution of each direction is determined by the sensitivity of the likelihood.
 Parameter directions along which the likelihood is more sensitive to perturbations contribute more prominently to the derived measure, while directions with lower sensitivity have a reduced influence.
-This interpretation clarifies that the role of $J$ is inherent to the statistical structure of the estimation problem, rather than being introduced by design.

 In addition, a closer inspection of Equation \eqref{Proposition:one_source_eq_rewrite} reveals that the associated K-L measure exhibits a growth trend as the parameter dimensionality d increases.
 From a practical perspective, this scaling trend indicates that as models grow in complexity—characterized by increasingly large parameter spaces—the learning process becomes more intricate, thereby amplifying the challenge of achieving effective knowledge transfer.
 This observation is consistent with established findings in the literature \cite{tong2021mathematical}, which indicate that increasing model complexity inherently exacerbates the difficulty of cross-task generalization.